← Back to assam

 A tangy Assamese lentil curry made with tomatoes, elephant apple, or lemon, flavored with mustard oil and green chilies.

-Dal Tenga traditional recipe from assam, india
+Dal Tenga traditional recipe

 Dal Tenga